Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 5 Februari 2026 03.48.40 UTC
+- WIB: Kamis, 5 Februari 2026 04.43.24 UTC
-- WITA: Kamis, 5 Februari 2026 04.48.40 UTC
+- WITA: Kamis, 5 Februari 2026 05.43.24 UTC
-- WIT: Kamis, 5 Februari 2026 05.48.40 UTC
+- WIT: Kamis, 5 Februari 2026 06.43.24 UTC

 Kutipan Inspiratif:
-"This is not the end, this is not even the beginning of the end, this is just perhaps the end of the beginning."
+"Technology gives us the facilities that lessen the barriers of time and distance - the telegraph and cable, the telephone, radio, and the rest."

-Kategori: inspirational
+Kategori: technology